vzynszice/database-management-project/README.md

 - purchased_items: Purchased items

 ## 🚀 Installation Instructions
-1. Required Environment
+1. Required Environment:
-Flutter SDK must be installed
+  - Flutter SDK must be installed

-PostgreSQL must be installed and running
+  - PostgreSQL must be installed and running

-A database (hobby_market) must be created locally
+  - A database (hobby_market) must be created locally

 2. Database Settings
 Update the settings in the DatabaseService class for the database connection according to your environment.